scalacenter/snake-workshop/website/docs/snake/intro.md

   else "What is this?"
 ```

-Finally Scala provides pattern matching.
-This feature supports many syntaxes but for this workshop we will use it only on simple enums.
+Finally, Scala supports pattern matching.
+This feature accepts many syntaxes but for this workshop we will use it only on simple enums.

 ```scala
 def directionToString(direction: Direction): String =